drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 author: Mac
 ---

-I'd been dipping in and out of trying to get a VPN setup so that my phone is always connected into my home to talk to home IoT devices, (like a Philips Hue), my NAS box, in home cameras, etc.
+I'd been dipping in and out of trying to get a VPN setup so that my phone is always connected into my home to talk to home IoT devices
+(e.g. used here a Philips Hue), my NAS box, in home cameras, etc.
 With regards to IoT devices in the home I fundamentaly object to being forced to use a cloud service to essentialy solve the end to end networking problem that the extensive use of NAT in IPv4 has given us.
 This is both based on the